Pectus excavatum: Nuss procedure

 His two-stage procedure, widely known as the Nuss procedure, involves slipping in one or more concave steel bars into the chest, underneath the sternum.

 The bar is flipped to a convex position so as to push outward on the sternum, correcting the deformity.
-The bar usually stays in the body for about two years, although many surgeons are currently moving toward leaving them in for up to five years.
+The bar usually stays in the body for about two years.
 When the bones have solidified into place, the bar is removed through outpatient surgery.

-Although initially designed to be performed in younger children of less than 10 years of age, whose sternum and cartilage is more flexible, there are successful series of Nuss treatment in patients well into their teens and twenties.
+Although initially designed to be performed in younger children of less than 10 years of age, whose sternum and cartilage is more flexible, there are successful series of Nuss treatment in patients well into their adult life.